 It’s no surprise, then, that Erena immediately became addicted to scuba diving after a trip to the Honduras Bay islands Utila and Roatan.
 She received her Divemaster certificate in Venezuela in 2005 and began shooting underwater photographs in Thailand, Bonaire, Corsica, Cozumel, Cancun and Hawaii.
 Today, she specializes in underwater portrait photography and uses her background in New Media and Fine Art to create unique compositions in different media.

-She pioneered her underwater healing therapy practice after surviving a traumatic car accident in which she lost her father and severely injured her body.
+She pioneered her underwater transformative therapy practice after surviving a traumatic car accident in which she lost her father and severely injured her body.
 As a part of her healing process, she volunteered at the

 American Cancer Society’s the Look Good Feel Better program.

-Seeing cancer survivors marvel at lovely photographs of themselves again made such an impact on Shimoda that she decided to combine her interest in underwater photography with recovery—namely, to help cancer survivors experience the healing effects of being submerged in water and feel beautiful about themselves when they see the resulting portraits.
+Seeing cancer survivors marvel at lovely photographs of themselves again made such an impact on Shimoda that she decided to combine her interest in underwater photography with recovery—namely, to help cancer survivors experience the transformative effects of being submerged in water and feel beautiful about themselves when they see the resulting portraits.

 One of the most impactful projects that She’ve spearheaded is running a fundraising campaign to help cancer survivors rediscover their beauty through underwater water portrait photography in July 2013.